obestwalter/i3configger/README.md

 Everything that is set with `set $<whatever> <value>` can be replaced using string template substitutions

-It is then possible to switch sets of seetings by simply replacing the source of variables.
+It is then possible to switch sets of settings by simply replacing the source of variables.

 ## Dynamic settings